Mileeena/Mileeena/README.md

 ---

  ### :man_technologist: About Me :
- I am a Backend C# .NET Developer from khabarovsk
+ I am a Backend C# .NET Developer
+ I'm a 2nd year student at KnASTU